Li Zicheng: Becoming a rebel

-Within three years, Li succeeded in rallying more than 30,000 men to form a rebel army.
-They attacked and killed prominent government officials, such as Sun Chuanting, in the Henan, Shanxi, and Shaanxi provinces.
+Im 1640s, within three years, Li succeeded in rallying more than 30,000 men to his cause.
+They attacked and killed prominent government officials such as Sun Chuanting in Henan, Shanxi, and Shaanxi.
 As Li won more battles and gained more support, his army grew larger.
-Historians attribute this growth in numbers to Li’s reputation as a Robin Hood style figure who showed compassion to the poor and only attacked Ming officials.
+Historians attribute this growth in numbers to Li's reputation as a Robin Hood-style figure who showed compassion to the poor and only attacked Ming officials.